vesslanjin/OpenLB_v0.8/README.md

 ### Prerequisities

-To build this package, install the Intel® MPI Library 5.1.3.181 and Intel® C++ Composer XE 2016 or higher products on your host system.
-Your host system must also have the Intel® MPSS for Linux* installed (installed separately from Intel® C++ Compiler XE).
+To build this package, install the Intel® MPI Library 5.1.3.181 and Intel® C++ Composer XE 2016.2.181 or higher products on your host system.

 ### Download the source code